 2. The Member State may agree to extend the interruption period by three months.

 3. The Commission shall limit the interruption to the part of the expenditure affected by the elements referred to in paragraph 1, unless it is not possible to identify the part of the expenditure affected.
-The Commission shall inform the Member State and the managing authority in writing of the reason for interruption and shall ask them to remedy the situation.
+The Commission shall inform the Member State and the managing authority in writing of the reason for interruption and shall request them to remedy the situation.
 The Commission shall end the interruption as soon as the measures remedying the elements referred to in paragraph 1 have been taken.

 4. The Fund-specific rules for the EMFAF may lay down specific bases for interruption of payments linked to non-compliance with rules applicable under the Common Fisheries Policy.